reactjs/react.dev/beta/src/pages/learn/lifecycle-of-reactive-effects.md

 Try adding `console.log('Resubscribing')` inside the Effect body and notice that now it only resubscribes when you toggle the checkbox (`canMove` changes) or edit the code.
 This makes it better than the previous approach that always resubscribed.

-You'll learn a more general approach to this type of problem in [Opting Out of Reactivity with Events](/learn/opting-out-of-reactivity-with-events).
+You'll learn a more general approach to this type of problem in [Separating Events from Effects](/learn/separating-events-from-effects).

 </Solution>